laberning/openrowingmonitor/docs/rower_settings.md

 Please fix any mechanical issues before proceeding.

-### Getting an insight into the inner workings of Open Rowing Monitor
+## Setting up a more detailed logging for a better insight into Open Rowing Monitor

 When installed, OpenRowingMonitor will not flood the log with messages.
 However, when testing it is great to see what OpenRowingMonitor is doing.
 So first thing to do is to set the following in the settings: